sousuke0422/The_New_and_Recommended_Project_about_Fediverse/README.md

 <b>Your issue and Pull request are welcome!!</b><br>
 But this is my side project and be under low maintenance.<br>
-Currently,the reflection for my blog articles is done once in 2-3weeks.<br><br>
+Currently,the reflection for my blog article series is done once in 2-3weeks.<br><br>

 License:<br>
-All articles and activity under CC BY-SA 4.0
+All git,articles and activity under CC BY-SA 4.0